PoleftusInteractive/Atenerve-src/README.md

 ## ⚙ » Installation & Configuration

 1. Install [Nodejs](https://nodejs.org/).
-2. Open `config.json` with some editor.
+2. Open `config.json` with some editor like vsc or notepad.
 3. Change the config in `config.json` with the following code:

 ```js